-This code loads jPlayer, and specifies the source of the Airtime stream.
+This code loads jPlayer, and specifies the source of an Ogg Vorbis stream.
 The stream setting of http://localhost:8000/airtime_128 will work if you are testing jPlayer directly on the Icecast server that Airtime is connecting to.
-When testing on a remote server, you should change this setting to the IP address or domain name, port number and mount point of the Icecast server you are using.
+When testing on a remote server, you should change this setting to the IP address or domain name, port number and mount point of the Icecast server you are using, like so: